leezer3/OpenBVE-Documentation-Hugo/content/en/trains/plugins/_index.md

 ## ■ Setting up a train to using a plugin

 You will need to ship the plugin somewhere in your train folder and configure the path to your plugin inside the [ats.cfg]({{< ref "/trains/ats_cfg/_index.md" >}}) file.
-Please note that for .NET assembly train lugins, you should **not** ship OpenBveApi.dll along with your plugin.
+Please note that for .NET assembly train plugins, you should **not** ship OpenBveApi.dll along with your plugin.